 I wouldn’t say I’m boujee but I think I’m boujee adjacent.
 I have no problem dropping a ton of money on a singular makeup item, but I know that price does not determine quality, so I shop more affordable brands frequently.

 If I were to go off of the amount of money I spend in a calendar year on beauty products then I would certainly be considered boujee.
 I know I spend way more on beauty items than any one person should.
 However, from a product price perspective, I am not a snob.
-I know that quality is not determined by price.
+I know that quality is not determined by the price.

 My collection reflects a true love of makeup because I own everything from super affordable drugstore brands to indie brands, prestige and luxury beauty.
 When it comes to products, I don’t discriminate.
 Do I spend more on indie, prestige, and luxury items than drugstore items?
 Sure.
-However, I do not exclusively shop for high end products.
+However, I do not exclusively shop for high-end products.